How to Use the Excel Color Scale Based on Text – 2 Examples

 How to Add 3-Color Scale in Conditional Formatting

-• First, we have to select the expenses column and press Alt+O+D then Conditional Formatting Rules Manager will appear.
+• Select the expenses column and press Alt+O+D to open the Conditional Formatting Rules Manager.

 Setting up a new rule for 3 scale color

-• After that, we are going to select Format all cells based on their values and press the drop-down button to select 3-Color Scale and choose color sets as you want.
+• Select Format all cells based on their values and click the drop-down button to select 3-Color Scale.

 New Rule and Color Selection